Notifications

 • that party’s name has the potential to be confused with the name of another party.

-• If passed, these amendments would take effect retroactively on July 4, when the amendments to the Election Statutes Amendment Act, 2025, took effect.
+• These amendments took effect retroactively on July 4, when the amendments to the Election Statutes Amendment Act, 2025, took effect.

-• make it so only the leader of a registered party may provide a statement of endorsement for a candidate under the Election Act or the Alberta Senate Election Act (currently a principal officer of the political party or the applicable constituency association can provide a statement of endorsement)
+• makes it so only the leader of a registered party may provide a statement of endorsement for a candidate under the Election Act or the Alberta Senate Election Act (previously, a principal officer of the political party or the applicable constituency association could provide a statement of endorsement)

 • Conflicts of Interest Act

-The Conflicts of Interest Act already allows MLAs or their spouse, adult interdependent partner or minor child to accept a non-monetary gift or benefit from their constituency association.
+The Conflicts of Interest Act already allowed MLAs or their spouse, adult interdependent partner or minor child to accept a non-monetary gift or benefit from their constituency association.

-• Amendments to the act would allow MLAs or their spouse, adult interdependent partner or minor child to accept non-monetary gifts or benefits from their prospective candidate association.
+• Amendments to the act now allow MLAs or their spouse, adult interdependent partner or minor child to accept non-monetary gifts or benefits from their prospective candidate association.

 • Gifts and benefits cannot include money.
 Examples of gifts could include mugs, articles of clothing, flowers or light refreshments.